salmanali117/Data_engg_projects/README.md

   *Volatility – measures how much the price is fluctuating.

-Based on these metrics, it finds the Top 5 gainers and Top 5 losers in the last 5 minutes and the results are written into PostgreSQL tables
+Based on these metrics, it finds the Top 5 gainers and Top 5 losers in the last 5 minutes and the results are written into PostgreSQL tables.

+## Key Highlights

+Designed a fault-tolerant, recoverable streaming pipeline using Kafka and Spark checkpoints.

+Implemented real-time analytics on crypto price movements (SMA, EMA, volatility).

+Integrated with PostgreSQL for downstream reporting and visualization.

+Modular architecture allowing easy scaling and cloud deployment (GCP/AWS compatible).

+End-to-end automation ready via Airflow DAG or shell scripts.